davps/thesis/readme.markdown

 ## Copyright

-The work herein is Copyright 2010 David Daniel Pérez Sosa.
+The work herein is Copyright 2010 David Daniel Perez Sosa.
 **No rights are given to reproduce or modify this work.**

 ## Plagiarism